-The security problem definition of this security target are consistent with the statement of the security problem definition in the PP [8], as the security target claimed strict conformance to the PP [8] and no other threats, organisational security policies and assumptions are added.
+The security problem definition of this security target are consistent with the statement of the security problem definition in the PP [8] in section 5 and 9.3, as the security target claimed strict conformance to the PP [8] and no other threats, organisational security policies and assumptions are added.

-The security objectives of this security target are consistent with the statement of the security objectives in the PP [8], as the security target claimed strict conformance to the PP [8] and no other security objectives are added.
+The security objectives of this security target are consistent with the statement of the security objectives in the PP [8] in section 6 and 9.6, as the security target claimed strict conformance to the PP [8] and no other security objectives are added.

-The security requirements of this security target are consistent with the statement of the security requirements in the PP [8], as the security target claimed strict conformance to the PP [8].
+The security requirements of this security target are consistent with the statement of the security requirements in the PP [8] in section 8 and 9.7, as the security target claimed strict conformance to the PP [8].
 All assignments and selections of the security functional requirements are done in the PP [8] and in this security target at section 7.2, e.g. the security functional requirement FCS_RNG.1 "Generation of Random Numbers".